 Perm Rod Set on Transitioning Hair

-However, maintenance.
-Knots galore, which I did nothing to help by always trying to separate the spirals, so I feel I lost a lot more hair than I needed to.
-If you do get this hairstyle, after the initial separating of curls, keep your fingers out your hair!
+Knots galore.
+I did nothing to help by always trying to separate the spirals, so I feel I lost a lot more hair than I needed to.
+If you do get this hairstyle, after the initial separation of curls, keep your fingers out of your hair!
 And of course, wear a satin bonnet over it at night to keep it soft and fresh.
 I love this one because it’s big enough to hold all my curls.

 Why is a perm rod set perfect for transitioning to natural hair?